The United States Department of Defense has listed lithium as a critical mineral, because of U.S.

 Australia or South America and only 1% is mined in the U.S. Lithium concentrate is then shipped mostly to

-China, to be processed into battery chemicals.
+China, to be processed into lithium chemicals for batteries.
 These lithium chemicals are then often shipped to other parts

 of Asia, the U.S. or Europe to make into cathodes and install in battery packs.
 The batteries are then often